What’s New in FoodWorks 10 Nutrition Labelling

 FoodWorks 10 Nutrition Labelling has these new features:

-- Generate Health Star Ratings for your recipes
+- Generate Health Star Ratings (limitations apply) for your recipes

 - Assign attributes for your recipes (such as vegan)